Integrating Brain-Computer Interface and Neuromorphic Computing for Human Digital Twins: Spiking Neural Network Enhanced Bio-HDT

-We consider integrating non-invasive BCI technology with the advanced HMDs, such as Cognixion ONE \cite{cognixion}, which can efficiently extract brain signals and adjust VR content based on the analysis of those signals.
-We leverage the public dataset \textit{EEG Motor Movement/Imagery Dataset} \cite{goldberger2000physiobank} to simulate the extraction and processing of brain signals.
-This dataset includes experimental results where 109 participants perform or imagine specific actions based on the appearance of a target on the screen.
-For example, when a target appears on the left or right side of the screen, the subject either physically opens and closes the corresponding fist or imagines doing so until the target disappears.
-After processing, the BCI signals of each subject consist of 255,680 data samples, with each sample including 64 channels, and more details can be found in~\cite{goldberger2000physiobank}.
-Specifically, we consider three users, each capable of performing four actions: imagining movement of the left fist, imagining movement of the right fist, imagining movement of both fists, and imagining movement of both feet.
+We leverage the public \textit{EEG Motor Movement/Imagery} dataset~\cite{goldberger2000physiobank} to simulate EEG-signal processing.
+In particular, this dataset includes experimental results where 109 participants perform or imagine specific actions based on the appearance of a target on the screen. \textcolor{black}{After processing, the BCI signals of each subject consist of 255,680 data samples, with each sample including 64 channels, and more details can be found in~\cite{goldberger2000physiobank}\footnotemark.} Specifically, we consider three users, each capable of performing four actions: imagining movement of the left fist, imagining movement of the right fist, imagining movement of both fists, and imagining movement of both feet.
 The collected data samples are subsequently divided into training and testing datasets at an 80$\%$ to 20$\%$ ratio.